mutenroshi2/project_ideas_custom_software/keyme/README.md

 Attach a key on a white piece of paper and align the key to the outline projected in the video

-Have attached few test images - test7.jpg is actual image captured from a phone , rest of the images are downloaded from the internet

 ---------------DEVELOPMENT/IMPROVEMENTS PLANNED------------------

 Better object detection algorithm needed - Right now many false positives are being detected(Eg:Paper,light source etc)